Volunteering at The Dell Cheetah Centre

 Summer months, October to March, are hot with frequent thunderstorms.
 We recommend lightweight (cottons and linens), short-sleeved clothes and a waterproof jacket.
 Winter, April to September, is very cold and dry.
 Temperatures can reach -7˚C at night and frost is quite common early morning.
 We recommend packing lots of warm clothes.
 You can find an indicative climate chart in the Pre-departure pack.

 Farm Vaal Rock

-The Volunteers house is a traditional house with a thatched roof, which is situated in the heart of the centre and is surrounded by the cheetahs’ enclosures.
+The Volunteers house is a traditional house with a partially thatched roof and is situated in the heart of the centre, surrounded by the cheetahs’ enclosures.
 The house has been specifically refitted to provide Volunteers with a good level of comfort.
 It consists of:

 - 2 dormitory rooms with 4 beds each

 Bed linen is provided and washed once a week.
 Although efforts are made to ensure that rooms are shared on a single sex basis, this cannot be guaranteed.
 Couples may have to share a room with other volunteers or be split up depending on the numbers of Volunteers at the time.

 Hot and cold water available.
 Towels are provided and washed once a week.

 - A kitchen equipped with an electric stove and a microwave

 - A lounge